 The Wisconsin High Energy Physics group conducts research on the experimental and theoretical frontiers of particle physics.
-The group works on Energy Frontier at the Large Hadron Collider on ATLAS and CMS experiments (CERN, Geneva), the Intensity Frontier on the NOvA and DUNE experiments (Fermilab), and the Cosmic Frontier experiments LZ (SURF, South Dakota) as well as DES and LSST (Chile).
+The group works on the Energy Frontier at the Large Hadron Collider on the ATLAS and CMS experiments (CERN, Geneva), the Intensity Frontier on the NOvA and DUNE experiments (Fermilab), and the Cosmic Frontier experiments LZ (SURF, South Dakota) as well as DES and LSST (Chile).
 The theoretical research encompasses HEP Phenomenology, String Theory and Cosmology.

 The objectives for the Energy Frontier are to explore high energy and luminosity collisions at the LHC using the ATLAS and CMS detectors to lead physics analyses in characterization of the Higgs Boson, to search for its potential partners, to lead searches for Dark Matter and to make extensive studies of Electroweak phenomena.

-The objectives for the cosmic frontier are to search for relic cosmic particles, detecting their weak interactions with normal matter, to explain the observed dark matter in the universe (LZ).
+The objectives for the Cosmic Frontier are to search for relic cosmic particles, detecting their weak interactions with normal matter, to explain the observed dark matter in the universe (LZ).
 In addition, DES and LSST measure the accelerating expansion of the Universe using hundreds of thousands of supernovae and billions of galaxies.
 These experiments will help determine if the accelerated expansion is due to a form of dark energy or a modification to our current theory of gravity.

 The objectives for the Theory Frontier are to analyze and interpret the new data (Phenomenology), to investigate new theories of high energy physics extending the standard models of particle physics and cosmology, fundamental issues in gravity, string and quantum field theories, and their phenomenological and cosmological implications (String Theory and Theoretical Cosmology.)